 Patient groups Rationale 1.
-Those aged 75 years and over This group have been shown over recent years to be at highest risk of poor outcome from influenza and often have the poorest response to standard dose non- adjuvanted vaccines.
-Vaccination aims to reduce influenza outbreaks in care homes Those in care homes and the impact this has on health and care services as well as to protect vulnerable individuals.
-2. 65 to 74 years olds in More vulnerable to severe disease following influenza because of underlying medical a clinical risk group condition and to benefit from aTIV.
+Those aged 75 years and over Those in care homes from influenza and often have the poorest response to standard dose non-adjuvanted vaccines.
+Vaccination aims to reduce influenza outbreaks in care homes and the impact this has on health and care services as well as to protect vulnerable 2.
+65 to 74 years olds in individuals.
+More vulnerable to severe disease following influenza because of underlying medical a clinical risk group condition and to benefit from aTIV.
 3. 65 to 74 years old Increased age elevates the risk of poor outcomes following infection with influenza; NOT in a clinical risk aTIV is the recommended vaccine. group